Rio reopens Christ the Redeemer, other sites after virus closure | Malay Mail

-RIO DE JANEIRO, Aug 16 — Major tourist sites in Rio de Janeiro, including the iconic Christ the Redeemer statue overlooking the Brazilian city, reopened to the public on Saturday after being closed for five months due to the coronavirus pandemic.
+RIO DE JANEIRO, Aug 16 — Major tourist sites in Rio de Janeiro, including the iconic Christ the Redeemer statue overlooking the Brazilian city, reopened to the public yesterday after being closed for five months due to the coronavirus pandemic.

 “The reopening of the Christ (monument) symbolises the reopening of Brazil to tourism,” Environment Minister Ricardo Salles said at a ceremony at the base of the statue.